Technion-Kishony-lab/quibbler/pyquibbler-documentations/docs/Quickstart.rst

-As we can see, except for the use of the function :py:func:`~pyquibbler.iquib` (explained below), the rest is a completely standard *Python* code for plotting a marker at position x=250, y=250 and adding next to it a text label specifying the these coordinates.
+As we can see, except for the use of the function :py:func:`~pyquibbler.iquib` (explained below), the rest is a completely standard *Python* code for plotting a marker at position x=250, y=250 and adding next to it a text label specifying these coordinates.
 Indeed, running this code plots the marker and the text as classically expected.
 Yet, unlike in classical programming, in *Quibbler* the data items and graphics are all bi-directionally linked.
-First, assigning new values to an upstream variable, say assigning ``xy[0] = 100``, immediately refreshes all downstream graphics.
+First, assigning new values to an upstream variable, say assigning ``xy[0] = 100``, immediately refreshes all downstream graphics (the marker and the text move and the text label refreshes).
 Second, the plotted marker is in fact draggable and, as we drag it, we see that it leads to changes in the upstream variable ``xy`` and in any dependent graphics, such as the text label and location.

 In *Quibbler*, thereby, we can easily get interactive functionality while using completely standard programming syntax and without the need